eclipse-zenoh-flow/zenoh-flow/examples/README.md

 cd ~/dev/zenoh-flow && ./target/debug/zfctl launch ~/dev/zenoh-flow/examples/data-flow.yaml
 ```

-Then, if the flow was successfully launched, put values at regular intervals:
+Then, if the flow was successfully launched, put values at regular intervals into the "greetings-maker" example:

 ```shell
 # If you have compiled the `z_put` example of Zenoh in debug
 $ZENOH/target/debug/examples/z_put -k "zf/getting-started/hello" -v "Alice"
 ```

+Alternatively, in the "period-miss-detector" example, put values at regular intervals with:

 ```shell
 cd ~/dev/zenoh && ./target/debug/examples/z_put -k "zf/period-miss-detector" -v "3.1416"